-Saliva is flowing outside the mouth known as drooling.
-It is generally caused by excessive production of saliva, inability to retain or swallow.
+Saliva flowing outside the mouth is known as drooling.
+It is generally caused by excessive production of saliva or inability to retain or swallow.

 It can be defined as salivary incontinence or the spillage of saliva over the lower lip.
 It reflects a disturbance of the oral phase of deglutition which is associated with inefficient, uncoordinated swallowing and poorly synchronized lip closure.
 It is frequently associated with an abnormal increase in tone of the muscles that open the mouth.
-Drooling patients have difficulty managing normal salivary flow; sialorrhea, increase in salivary flow which can lead to drooling.
+Drooling patients have difficulty managing normal salivary flow.
 Drooling itself is a symptom not a disease.

-Saliva is the watery and usually a frothy substance produced in mouth; which is secreted by salivary gland.
+Saliva is the watery and usually a frothy substance produced in mouth, which is secreted by salivary gland.
 It is stimulated by both sympathetic and parasympathetic nervous system.
-Approximately 700ml/ day saliva produced.
+Approximately 700 ml/day saliva is produced.
 It contains 98% water and electrolyte, mucus, antibacterial compounds and various enzymes.
 The functions of saliva include lubrication and moistening of food in order to facilitate mastication, protection of the mucosa from desiccation, prevention of dental caries, and a medium by which lysozyme, secretary IgA and salivary peroxidase are delivered to the oral cavity.

 What causes drooling?

 § In infants and toddlers it may be normal and is unlikely to be a sign of either disease or any complications, it may be associated with teething.

 § It may be exacerbated by upper respiratory infections and nasal allergies

 § If it is associate with fever or trouble in swallowing may be sign of retropharyngeal abscess, peritonsillar abcesses, tonsillitis, Mononucleosis, sore throat, parkinson’s disease.